ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 have to use the `tick` method, and you'll be all good!

 #### Using bindings
-The `listening` package of Pathfinder provides many utilities designed to simplify writing code for a robot.
+The `listening` package of Zenfinder provides many utilities designed to simplify writing code for a robot.
 These utilities are customized to my preferences and using them may not be appropriate if a different solution is preferable.